elixirschool/elixirschool/en/lessons/basics/iex-helpers.md

 of enumerables and provides infinite streams.

-Since the majority of the functions in Enum enumerate the whole enumerable and return a list as result, infinite streams need to be carefully used with such functions, as they can potentially run forever.
+Since the majority of the functions in Enum enumerate the whole enumerable and return a list as a result, infinite streams need to be carefully used with such functions, as they can potentially run forever.
 For example: